harplife/zettelkasten/language/formal_methods.md

 - TLA+

+<center>. . .</center>

+#example Say there's a function that sorts a list.
+Instead of informally saying "The function sorts a list", I can specify that "For all lists `L`, `sorted(L') AND permutation(L, L')`".
+This clearly indicates that the output list is sorted and the output list contains exactly the same elements as the input; this way, correctness has a precise meaning.

 ---
 #define A [Mathematical Model](https://en.wikipedia.org/wiki/Mathematical_model) is an abstract description of a concrete system using mathematical concepts and language.
 The process of developing a mathematical model is termed **Mathematical Modeling**.